sdv-dev/SDV/_sources/user_guides/single_table/ctgan.rst.txt

-As a result, we can see how the real ``address`` values have been replaced by other fake addresses that were not taken from the real data that we learned.
+As a result, we can see how the real ``address`` values have been replaced by other fake addresses:

 .. ipython:: python
     :okwarning:

     new_data_pii = model.sample(200)
     new_data_pii.head()

-    new_data_pii.address.isin(data_pii.address).sum()
+Which means that none of the original addresses can be found in the sampled
+data:

+.. ipython:: python
+    :okwarning:

+    data_pii.address.isin(new_data_pii.address).sum()

 Advanced Usage
 --------------